 Sandra Arntz and Toni Jamison

-Everything you wanted to know but were afraid to ask about IRB review!
-Join us to learn about federal regulations regarding human subject research and more from our experts: Dr. Sandra Arntz, Assistant Director, Research Compliance for Human Subjects, and Toni Jamison, Institutional Review Board Senior Specialist.
-You'll also gain valuable insight as to the training required to conduct human subject research and how to submit via KSU's online portal, Cayuse.
+Learn about federal regulations regarding human subject research and more from our experts: Dr. Sandra Arntz, Assistant Director, Research Compliance for Human Subjects, and Toni Jamison, Institutional Review Board Senior Specialist.
+Gain valuable insight into the training required to conduct human subject research and how to submit via KSU's online portal, Cayuse.

 -